DrewKiino/Firebolt/README.md

 // `register` also returns the Resolver itself
 // make sure to use it when resolving Resolver specific instances
-// since those instances won't be available in the Global scope
+// since those instances won't be available in the global scope
 // for the standalone `get` qualifiers resolver2.register { resolver in ClassB(classA: resolver.get()) }
 resolver2.register { ClassC(classA: $0.get()) }